apache/incubator-tuweni/CONTRIBUTING.md

-# Contributing to Cava
+# Contributing to Apache Tuweni

-Welcome to the Cava repository!
-This document describes the procedure and guidelines for contributing to the Cava project.
+Welcome to the  Apache Tuweni repository!
+This document describes the procedure and guidelines for contributing to the Apache Tuweni project.
 The subsequent sections encapsulate the criteria used to evaluate additions to, and modifications of, the existing codebase.

 ## Contributor Workflow